Opel Performance Center Logo

 • Rounded elements symbolize the vehicles’ aerodynamic properties, power, and speed.

-• Sharp angles reflect precision and technological prowess, which are essential in automotive engineering.
+• Sharp angles reflect precision and technological prowess, essential in automotive engineering.

 The bold font, similar to Coolvetica Bold, demonstrates the brand’s strength and confidence.
 Designers used lowercase letters to make the emblem friendlier, as lowercase glyphs indicate OPC’s accessibility and customer orientation.